tempestsbox/tempestsbox.github.io/_wiki/Eckspei_Locker.md

 reg_id: "eckspei_locker"
 layout: wiki/default
 new: true
-og_description: "The Eckspei Locker absorbs experience orbs in the direction it faces, and is used to manage Eckspei Rods"
+widget_description: "The Eckspei Locker absorbs experience orbs in the direction it faces, and is used to manage Eckspei Rods"
 categories: [ block, directional, machine ]
 image_path: "eckspei_locker.png"
 ---